jremington/magcal_2D/README.md

 Corrected-X = Q00*(rawX - X0) + Q01*(rawY - Y0)
 Corrected_Y = Q10*(rawX - X0) + Q11*(rawY - Y0)

 Example plot, before (green) and after (blue) calibration.
 The ideal case is represented by a red circle is centered on the plot origin.
-Working code is presented for Matlab or Gnu Octave, and in Python, along with a sample data set the produced the plot below.
+Working code is presented for Matlab or Gnu Octave, and in Python, along with the sample data set (magcal2d_cut.csv) that resulted in the plot below.

 ![Capture](https://github.com/user-attachments/assets/605aeee7-60a4-4b0b-855c-d8e23f04e2c1)